Criminalization of LGBT people increases in the State of Mexico

 Photo: Out of the Closet

-- Bales of the patrol that stops you arbitrarily
+- Bales of the patrol that arbitrarily stops you

 - Time and place of arrest.